Rare eye diseases

 The need to identify and monitor rare eye diseases is growing because of the impact these diseases have in terms of serious public health problems.

 In several countries registers of rare diseases that include lists of diseases, their characteristics, and recommendations for patient care.
-The establishment of specific registries for rare eye diseases, which are emerging in some countries, would have a positive impact on both patients' lives and scientific research opportunities.
+The establishment of specific registers for rare eye diseases, which are emerging in some countries, would have a positive impact on both patients' lives and scientific research opportunities.

 Bibliografia